 - Construction work is complete at the junction of Abbey Road and London Road, delivering a new set of traffic lights with pedestrian and cycle crossings.
 This scheme will facilitate new development, but also forms part of the wider Coventry South Transport Package.

 - The next phase of the London Road cycleway is now under construction, between Abbey Road and the Asda roundabout.
-You can follow progress here [https://www.coventry.gov.uk/roads-highways-pavements/coventry-south-improvement-works].
+You can follow the progress [https://www.coventry.gov.uk/roads-highways-pavements/coventry-south-improvement-works].

 - Scheme development continues on the rest of the segregated cycle route along London Road.